chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Note: this section is sourced from only two blog posts, [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/).
 Understand these as a starting point for defining a criteria for "good" documentation, not a final "there's nothing more to say" conclusion.

-### Evaluating PureScript's Documentation
+## Assessing PureScript's Documentation

 Below, we tagged each documentation effort with its documentation type (if yours isn't listed or is incorrect, notify us).
-By looking at what exists, we can see that the following types of documentation are lacking:
+By looking at what exists, we can see that the following types of documentation might need more improvement:
 - Hooks
 - How-To Guides
 - Explanations